Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 After creating the FMN base image, add FMN nodes to CSM by following the Follow step 1 to step in  [NCN add procedure](../../operations/node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md#add-worker-storage-master-or-fmnfabric-manager-node-ncns)

-After completion of the NCN add procedure, SLS, HSM, and BSS will contain the corresponding FMN data.
+Upon completion of the NCN add procedure, the corresponding FMN entries will be populated in SLS, HSM, and BSS.
+The required network, storage and other cloud-init configurations are added to BSS and would be applied when the FMN node boots.

 ### Generate Switch Configuration With CANU